TimChinye/SAD-Complaint-Management-System/task_1_design/adrs/005-accessibility-strategy.md

 ## Decision Drivers

-*   **Compliance:** Must meet the explicit project requirement of WCAG 2.1 AA compliance.
+*   Compliance.
+Must meet the explicit project requirement of WCAG 2.1 AA compliance.
-*   **Usability:** The UI must be genuinely readable and usable for people with visual impairments, beyond just passing a technical check.
+*   Usability.
+The UI must be genuinely readable and usable for people with visual impairments, beyond just passing a technical check.
-*   **Future-Proofing:** The design choices should be aligned with the future direction of web standards to avoid costly redesigns when WCAG 3.0 is adopted.
+*   Future-Proofing.
+The design choices should be aligned with the future direction of web standards to avoid costly redesigns when WCAG 3.0 is adopted.
-*   **Developer Experience:** The chosen strategy must be clear and easy for designers and developers to test and implement.
+*   Developer Experience.
+The chosen strategy must be clear and easy for designers and developers to test and implement.

 ## Considered Options